H7O/DB2RestAPI/README.md

 # No-Code Database-to-REST API

-A no-code solution that automatically converts your SQL queries to RESTful APIs without API coding knowledge.
+A no-code solution that automatically converts your SQL queries into RESTful APIs—no API coding knowledge required.

-All you need to have is knowledge in writing basic SQL queries and you'll hopefully be on your way building safe and secure REST APIs in minutes.
+If you can write basic SQL queries, you can hopefully build safe, secure REST APIs in minutes with this solution.

-And although not required, but if you happen to be a .NET developer, you can expand on this solution to add more features / customizations of your liking.

-Whether you're building public APIs, B2B APIs with API keys, or full-stack applications with JWT/OIDC authentication, you can use this solution as is.
-With built-in support for OAuth2.0/OIDC (Azure B2C, Google, Auth0, etc.), you can now build complete front-end applications (React, Angular, Vue) that directly communicate with your database through secure, authenticated REST APIs.
-You'll be surprised how easy it is to build a production-ready REST API from a database using the DB-First approach offered by this solution.
+This solution supports a range of use cases out of the box: public APIs, B2B APIs with API key authentication, or full-stack applications with JWT/OIDC authentication.
+With built-in support for OAuth 2.0/OIDC providers (Azure B2C, Google, Auth0, and others), you can build complete front-end applications in React, Angular, or Vue that communicate directly with your database through secure, authenticated REST APIs.

+If you value the DB-First approach, you'll hopefully find this a straightforward path to a production-ready REST API that doesn't attempt to introduce intermediary ORM layers or complex abstractions, proprietary query languages, GUIs, or other unnecessary complications.

+You retain your SQL know-how and leverage it directly to build your APIs in pure SQL.

+> Note: For .NET developers looking to extend the solution with custom features, the codebase is fully accessible and ready to customize.

 ## How to use